unerian/fl-studio-wine-plugin-list/README.md

 I might change the rating system and other stuff later, didn't put too much thought into it tbh.

 (as a sidenote, this is just my experience.
 I have found wine to sometimes be inconsistent between different machines and distros.
-You should expect a similar experience as listed here, but your mileage may still vary.)
+You should expect a similar experience as listed here, but **your mileage may/will vary**.)

 This list is specifically for running plugins with FL studio, so **it might not accurately apply to other software that also uses wine** (such as yabridge).